ACrispyCookie/GoWin-Docker-Image/README.md

 ```

 ### 4. Stopping the IDE
-To stop the IDE, simply press Ctrl+C in the terminal where docker-compose up is running.
+To stop the IDE, simply close the IDE window or press Ctrl+C in the terminal where docker compose up is running.